PatrickMarinich/DailyCodingChallenges/README.md

 1. May 23rd 2022, Easy, 2/10, 3/10 to find optimization
 2. May 24th 2022, Hard, 3/10, first solution answered the follow up
 3. May 26th 2022, Hard, 6/10, the idea for the solution came fast however it was tricky to solve the case of repeating numbers
+4. May 25th 2022, Medium, 9/10, the most challenge thus far however this may have came from my misintrepretation of using a binary search tree rather than a binary tree as specified in the problem.
+Also I was a bit rusty when creating my insert function.
+Overall Though but fun!